BobBowles/django-diary/README.rst

 I have made no effort to write this for Python 2.7, targeting Python 3 from the outset, and specifically Python 3.4.
 From V0.3.5 the target Python is 3.8, and support for Python 3.4 has now been dropped.

-Going forward I intend to support a maintenance-only release for each major version of Django, plus new features to be added for the latest Django.
+Going forward I intend to support a maintenance-only release for each major version of ``Django``, plus new features to be added for the latest ``Django``.

 The Python/Django package dependencies are as follows for the different versions.